rte-france/Grid2Op/CONTRIBUTING.md

 Code in the contribution should pass all the current tests, have some dedicated tests for the new feature (if applicable) and documentation (if applicable).

+If you contribute to some grid2op notebooks, please make sure to "clear all outputs" before making the pull request.

 New contributions should respect the "**Code of Conduct**" of grid2op.